ASEAN to discuss excluding Myanmar army leader from summit -sources | Law-Order

 ASEAN to discuss excluding Myanmar army leader from summit -sources

-Several members of the Association of Southeast Asian Nations (ASEAN) have strongly criticised the Myanmar military government's inaction on a five-point plan that it agreed to with the bloc in April, centring on dialogue among all parties, humanitarian access and an end of hostilities.
-Friday's previously unscheduled, virtual meeting will be hosted by current ASEAN chair Brunei, according to the sources based in ASEAN member countries, who included a diplomat and another government official.
+The meeting comes as the junta ruled out allowing a regional envoy, Brunei's second foreign affairs minister, Erywan Yusof, to meet deposed leader Aung San Suu Kyi, who is on trial on multiple charges since her elected government was overthrown in a Feb.
+1 coup.
+The Association of Southeast Asian Nations (ASEAN) agreed on a five-point consensus with Min Aung Hlaing in April, but several members of the bloc have criticised the junta's failure to implement the plan, which includes dialogue among all parties, humanitarian access and an end to hostilities.

-Southeast Asian foreign ministers will discuss excluding Myanmar junta chief Min Aung Hlaing from a coming regional summit at a meeting on Friday, sources with knowledge of the matter said.
-Several members of the Association of Southeast Asian Nations (ASEAN) have strongly criticised the Myanmar military government's inaction on a five-point plan that it agreed to with the bloc in April, centring on dialogue among all parties, humanitarian access and an end of hostilities.
+Southeast Asian foreign ministers will discuss excluding Myanmar junta chief Min Aung Hlaing from an upcoming summit at a meeting on Friday, sources told Reuters, as pressure builds on the ruling military to comply with an agreed peace roadmap.
+The meeting comes as the junta ruled out allowing a regional envoy, Brunei's second foreign affairs minister, Erywan Yusof, to meet deposed leader Aung San Suu Kyi, who is on trial on multiple charges since her elected government was overthrown in a Feb.
+1 coup.

-Friday's previously unscheduled, virtual meeting will be hosted by current ASEAN chair Brunei, according to the sources based in ASEAN member countries, who included a diplomat and another government official.
-Myanmar military spokesman Zaw Min Tun did not respond to calls seeking comment on the meeting.
-Brunei's foreign ministry did not respond to an emailed request for comment.
+The Association of Southeast Asian Nations (ASEAN) agreed on a five-point consensus with Min Aung Hlaing in April, but several members of the bloc have criticised the junta's failure to implement the plan, which includes dialogue among all parties, humanitarian access and an end to hostilities.
+Friday's previously unscheduled virtual meeting will be hosted by ASEAN chair Brunei, according to multiple sources based in ASEAN member countries, including diplomats and government officials.

+Malaysia, Singapore and Indonesia had indicated that they were in favour of excluding Min Aung Hlaing from the Oct.
+26-28 virtual summit, but were pushing for a consensus among nine ASEAN states, three of the sources said.
+Myanmar is the 10th ASEAN member.
+A spokesman for Thailand's foreign ministry confirmed a meeting would be held on Friday.

+Philippine Foreign Minister Teodoro Locsin on Thursday voiced support for excluding Min Aung Hlaing from future summits, adding that ASEAN could no longer afford to take a neutral stance on Myanmar.
+"We can continue keeping them (Myanmar) at a distance but... if we relent in any way, our credibility as a real regional organisation disappears," Locsin said in an interview with Australian think-tank Lowy Institute.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)